Collecting Sea Glass - The Beaches Our Sea Glass Comes From

 Our first large collection of glass not personally found was based out of Aguadilla, Puerto Rico.
-Sizable sea gems in a myriad of colors arrived to me by mail from a friend who's husband was a helicopter pilot for the border patrol.... we soon found others when her hubby was reassigned in San Diego.
+Sizable sea gems in a myriad of colors arrived to me by mail from a friend whose husband was a helicopter pilot for the border patrol.... we soon found others when her hubby was reassigned in San Diego.

-About this time, the selling of loose sea glass on the internet had started and we started purchasing from around the globe - Prince Edwards Island, California, Hawaii and just recently in the last 7 years England.
+About this time, the selling of loose sea glass on the internet had started and we started purchasing from around the globe - Prince Edwards Island, California, Hawaii and just recently in the last 15 years England.

 Seaham England - English Sea Glass is by far my favorite and now dominates my work.
 We have acquired a large collection of these rare incredible sea glass gems.

-There were many glass companies throughout in this region but, due to tides, wind and geography, this small stretch of beach yields sea glass from Victorian Glass factories.
+There were many glass companies throughout in this region but, due to tides, wind and geography, this small stretch of beach yields sea glass from Victorian Era Glass factories.
 These art glass factories around the Tyne and Wear River practiced many forms of decorative glassware and this tiny nook of a beach in Seaham, right in the downtown off the promenade of this quiet village provides some of the finest sea glass in the world.

 End Of Day Glass (or .....EndODay coined by us in 2004) is heavily frosted sea gems of distinctive quality.

-End Of Day Sea Glass (Art Sea Glass)
+Multi Or End Of Day Sea Glass

-When I described it as "Slag" Glass (a term I was familiar with having family in the NE Coal mining regions)........I was quickly told by my "friend" that "SLAG" was a derogatory name in the UK.....I then researched glass making and the term and I came up with in 2004 WAS "End Of Day Sea Glass".
+When I described it as "Slag" Glass (a term I was familiar with having family in Coal mining regions)........I was quickly told by my "friend" that "SLAG" was a derogatory term in the UK.....I was familiar with glass making and the term and I came up with in 2004 WAS "End Of Day Sea Glass".
 End Of Day Sea Glass (or EndODay) is now a common term for Multi Sea Glass from Seaham England.

 Types Of English Sea Glass (Seaham Sea Glass)

 Multi's - There are various theories on how Multi's came to be.
-We incorrectly reported this glass (see above) to be purposefully mixed at the End Of The Day and either worked by glass workers as practice or simply combined in one vat as waste is now widely spread on the internet to describe Seaham Sea glass.
+We incorrectly reported this glass (see above) to be purposefully mixed at the "End Of The Day' either worked by glass workers as practice or simply combined in one vat as waste is now widely spread on the internet to describe Seaham Sea glass.
 Because of the total randomness of the colors in multis, we now believe that this is an INCORRECT definition of how this glass came to be.

-NEW - Since first acquiring this glass and posting the term End Of Day (or EndoDay) sea glass, we have consulted with many glassmakers, both in England and the United States.
-Our correction the to END OF DAY description is as follows:
+NEW - Since first acquiring this glass and posting the term End Of Day (or EndoDay) sea glass, we have consulted with many glass makers, both in England and the United States.
+Our correction the to END OF DAY or Seaham Sea Glass is as follows:

 A crucible near the kiln is used for the mixing of the mineral and glass.
 These layers build up on the sides of the crucible.
 This crucible is usually not cleaned in between batches, production types or even weeks.
 The various colors become layered on the sides of the crucible.
 When the crucible IS cleaned and discarded (in the Seaham Sea glass case) into nearby tributaries and into the sea, these fascinating sea glass gems result.

-No where in the world can this type of sea glass be found other than this small region.
+Nowhere in the world can this type of sea glass be found other than this small region.

-The best Multi's are those with 3 or more colors, and our favorites are cross sectioned pieces (shown left Above) where the colors are cross sectioned inside the glass instead of layered one on top of another.
+The best Multi's are those with 3 or more colors, and our favorites are cross sectioned pieces (shown left above) where the colors are cross sectioned inside the glass instead of layered one on top of another.

 The rarest Seaham Multis we have seen have a rainbow of hues and layers!

-Pontil pieces (as I refer to them) Or Fisheyes (as they are called in Seaham) are usually clear glass with a tip of color used to tip a punty or pontil rod (the metal rod used to gather glass in the kiln).
+Pontil pieces (as I refer to them) Or Fisheyes (as they are called in Seaham) are usually clear glass with a tip of color used to tip a punty or pontil rod (This is the metal rod used to gather glass in the kiln).

 We have several in our personal collection where the bases are hues of aqua and blue, light blues and greens.

 In a fisheye piece, you can see how the glass was pulled before being snapped off for final finishing.
-The Center of the glass remained hot and therefore stretched more as the outside cooled and was more stable.
+The center of the glass remained hot and therefore stretched more as the outside cooled and was more stable.
 Most fisheye or pontil pieces from Seaham have this characteristic though many are just a hint of color on a tip of white.

 I firmly though believe that due the thickness of most Fisheyes or Pontil pieces, that they were indeed punty tips.
 Unfortunately, the affirmation of this knowledge has passed with the generation of glass makers that produced these discards.